joeferner/node-java/README.md

 **java.callMethodSync(instance, methodName, [args...]) : result**

 Calls a method on the specified instance.
-If you are using the sync method an exception will be throw if an error occures, otherwise it will be the first argument in the callback.
+If you are using the sync method an exception will be throw if an error occurs, otherwise it will be the first argument in the callback.

 __Arguments__